yossr8/yossr8/README.md

   - Data Science, Data Analytics, and everything related to Data
   - Extracting meaningful insights from data and making data-driven decisions
   - Skilled in analyzing complex datasets, uncovering patterns, and transforming raw data into actionable insights
   - Enthusiastic about utilizing tools like Python, Pandas, and visualization libraries to communicate stories hidden in the data
-  - Always excited to explore new technologies and methodologies to enhance my data analysis capabilities
-  - Thrilled by challenges, such as participating in ECPC problem-solving competitions and hackathons.

 - 🌟 **Key Strengths:**